Last modified April 29, 2026 by Jarjar

 I liked less:

->> A game that does not forgive, the first turns seem to be crucial, difficult for players who are dragging their feet to get back into the game.
+>> A game that doesn't forgive mistakes; the first few rounds seem crucial, making it difficult for players who are slow to get back into the game.
+The expansion seems to address this.

->> Calculating the majority of scans comes back quickly (with 4 players), sometimes, we don't even have time to go around the table, which is totally the opposite with 2 players.
+>> Calculating majorities of scans comes around quickly (with 4 players), sometimes there isn't even time to go around the table, which is the complete opposite with 2 players (also addressed with the expansion).

 >> the tech tree is limited, but we can guess that future expansions could add more.